Opened: October 2022 | Capacity: 72 Residents

-We're Ending Homelessness in Rohnert Park and You Can Help
+We're Ending Unsheltered Homelessness in Rohnert Park and You Can Help

 Labath Landing was funded by a grant from the State of California’s Project Homekey program.
 Homekey was designed to buy the hotels that had been used for shelter-in-place during the pandemic, and thus has extremely rigorous timelines.
 All projects must be completed in 12 months from the date the award is announced, even though the funds don’t usually arrive for at least 3 more months.
 The application is incredibly onerous, and the awards are first-come-first-served.
 DignityMoves took the lead on coordinating the application with our partners the City of Rohnert Park and HomeFirst.
 In line with DignityMoves’ values of nimbleness and efficiency, we submitted one of the very first applications received by HCD and were one of the very first award grantees.
 Our team kicked into high gear—construction started on July 8th and less than 4 1⁄2 months later on October 24th the community was completed with full occupancy, earning an “early occupancy bonus” from HCD.